austinguo550/AUX/README.md

 # AUX

-## A web application for friends to communally queue spotify songs
+## A web application for friends to simultaneously queue spotify songs

 ## How to run:

 	git clone "repo link"
-	cd aux
+	cd AUX
 	npm install
 	npm start